 River Ranger Program

-War in the Pacific National Historical Park and Pacific Historic Parks will host our first River Ranger Program.
+War in the Pacific National Historical Park and Pacific Historic Parks will host our annual River Ranger Program.
 This free, dynamic program teaches river ecology to children in 3rd and 4th grades.
-Through demonstrations, hands-on activities, lively group discussions, and personal interactions with plants and wildlife, youths are encouraged to look closer at their relationship with the environment and build on their knowledge of the natural world.Three morning-long sessions will be held on Saturdays, May 2, 9, &16, 2015.
-Click here for the application.
+Through demonstrations, hands-on activities, lively group discussions, and personal interactions with plants and wildlife, youths are encouraged to look closer at their relationship with the environment and build on their knowledge of the natural world.Three morning-long sessions will be held on Saturdays, April 30, May 7, & May 21, 2016.
+Click here to download the application.